-Harvest time will be here before you know it, and if you want to enjoy the fruits of your labor, now is the time to start thinking about fertilizing your tomato plants.
+Harvest time will be here before you know it, and if you want to enjoy the fruits of your lobar, now is the time to start thinking about fertilising your tomato plants.
 With just a little bit of care and attention, you can ensure that your plants are healthy and produce a bountiful harvest.
-Here’s what you need to know about fertilizing your tomato plants for the best results.
+Here’s what you need to know about fertilising your tomato plants for the best results.

 Tomato plants are heavy feeders, which means they require a lot of nutrients to produce healthy fruit.
 Tomato plants need three main nutrients: nitrogen, phosphorus, and potassium.
 Nitrogen helps with leaf growth, phosphorus promotes root growth, and potassium helps the plant withstand stress and disease.

-Fertilizing your tomato plants will ensure that they have all the nutrients they need to produce healthy fruit.
-It’s important to fertilize your plants at the right time and in the right amount; otherwise, you run the risk of over-fertilizing, which can actually damage your plants.
+Fertilising your tomato plants will ensure that they have all the nutrients they need to produce healthy fruit.
+It’s important to fertilise your plants at the right time and in the right amount; otherwise, you run the risk of over-fertilising, which can actually damage your plants.

 What are heavy feeders?

 In the world of gardening, “heavy feeders” refer to plants that require large amounts of nutrients in order to thrive.
 These types of plants tend to be fast-growing with high outputs, such as tomatoes, squash, and corn.